No Way Out (2005): Aftermath

-Cena with his customized WWE Championship belt.
+John Cena with his customized WWE Championship "spinner belt", which he introduced after winning the title at WrestleMania 21.

 Kurt Angle entered into a feud with Shawn Michaels, with the pair fighting over who was the better wrestler in WWE.
 This feud had begun at the Royal Rumble, where Michaels had eliminated Angle.
 Angle then returned to the ring, and eliminated Michaels, before attacking him.
 A few weeks later, Michaels challenged Angle to a match at WrestleMania.
 On February 28, Angle appeared on Raw, attacking Michaels, and accepting his challenge.
 On the next episode of SmackDown!, Michaels ambushed Angle in the ring, and the two of them brawled, until security broke it up.
 Angle claimed that he was better than Michaels, and said he would prove it by achieving everything that Michaels had, but doing it faster.
 He then won a ladder match, mocking Michaels match from WrestleMania X. He then challenged Marty Jannetty, Michaels former tag team partner to a match.
 He won after Jannetty tapped out.
 Angle also persuaded Michaels' former manager, Sensational Sherri to do a spoof of Michaels' theme song, "Sexy Boy", calling his version "Sexy Kurt".
 Michaels, however, interrupted and played a video highlighting all his accomplishments.
 When Sherri got emotional from watching the video, Angle put her in the Ankle Lock.
 Angle also interfered in Michaels' matches on Raw.
 At WrestleMania, Angle won by making Michaels submit to his Ankle Lock.

 John "Bradshaw" Layfield (JBL) went on to face John Cena at WrestleMania.
-On the SmackDown! after No Way Out, Cena and The Big Show defeated JBL and Orlando Jordan.
+On the SmackDown! after No Way Out, Cena and Big Show defeated JBL and Orlando Jordan.
 The following week, JBL cut a promo and Cena, and insulted him, while Cena defended his United States title against Jordan.
 Jordan won the title after the Basham Brothers distracted the referee, and JBL hit Cena with the WWE Championship belt.
 They then blew up Cena's customized design of the United States Championship, and replaced it with the original one.
 Later that night, Cena attacked the General Manager, Long, and was thrown out of the arena.
 During JBL's match that night, Cena returned and attacked JBL's cabinet.
 The next week, Long announced that if Cena laid a hand on JBL, apart from in matches, he would lose his WrestleMania match.
 In a six-person tag team match that night, Cena's team won, but Cena had to stop himself from attacking JBL after the bell had rung.
 On a later episode of SmackDown!, Long clarifies that if JBL physically provoked Cena, then Cena could retaliate.
 Cena then attempted to provoke JBL, by vandalising his limousine, and spray painting "FU" on JBL's shirt.
 On the last SmackDown! before WrestleMania, however, JBL had Cena arrested for vandalism and, once Cena was handcuffed, attacked him.
 At WrestleMania, Cena pinned JBL after an FU, to win the WWE Championship for the first time.